Currency Forecast 2026: GBP, EUR & USD Exchange Rate Predictions

 How accurate are currency forecasts?+

-Currency Forecast 2026: Exchange Rate Outlook for GBP, EUR and USD
+Currency Forecast 2026: Exchange Rate Predictions for GBP, EUR and USD

-Pound to Dollar Exchange Rate Forecast (GBP/USD) — Dollar Holds Firm
+Pound to Dollar Forecast (GBP/USD) — Holding Above 1.35 After CPI

 What This Means for Large International Transfers

-For businesses with regular international payments, the elevated volatility environment of 2026 reinforces the case for a structured hedging approach rather than relying on spot rates each month.
-Even a 2% adverse move in GBP/USD on a monthly payment of £50,000 represents £1,000 lost to the exchange rate.
-Speaking to the Cambridge Currencies team about your specific payment schedule is a straightforward first step.
+For businesses with regular payments, the volatility of 2026 reinforces the case for a structured hedging approach.
+A 2% adverse move on a £50,000 monthly payment is £1,000 lost to the exchange rate.
+See our guide on how exchange rates affect UK business.

 Why Use a Currency Specialist Rather Than Your Bank